emsesp/docs/docs/Installing.md

 ## Installing EMS-ESP

-Click the link below to rediect to the download page, to see the multiple methods to install the firmware on your ESP32 board.
+Click the link below to go to the download page ans see multiple methods to install the firmware on your ESP32 board.

 [Install Firmware](https://download.emsesp.org){ .md-button .md-button--primary }